Guest Information

 5511 Shorncliffe Avenue, Sechelt

-Monday – Friday, 9 am to 5:00 pm
+Monday – Friday, 9:00 a.m. to 5:00 p.m.

-Telephone: 604-885-9631 or 1-800-565-9631 / Email: marisa(at) writersfestival.ca.
+Telephone: 604-885-9631 or 1-800-565-9631 / Email: info(at)writersfestival.ca.

 Accessibility

 The Festival takes place in the beautiful Rockwood Gardens, a heritage park located in downtown Sechelt.
 There is a wheelchair accessible pathway leading directly to the Festival Pavilion, the venue where all events take place.
-Please call the office at 604-885-9631 in advance to make seating arrangements or to request the assistance of an Accessibility volunteer who can meet you upon arrival.
+Please call the office at 604-885-9631 in advance to make seating arrangements or to request the assistance of an accessibility volunteer who can meet you upon arrival.

 Parking along Shorncliffe Avenue is reserved for vehicles displaying disability parking permits.
 There is also a pick-up and drop-off area on Shorncliffe Avenue beside the Festival office.